mozilla/addons-server/docs/topics/api/reviewers.rst

 .. http:patch:: /api/v5/reviewers/addon/(int:addon_id)/flags/

-    :>json boolean auto_approval_disabled: Boolean indicating whether auto approval are disabled on an add-on or not.
-When it's ``true``, new versions for this add-on will make it appear in the regular reviewer queues instead of being auto-approved.
+    :>json boolean auto_approval_disabled: Boolean indicating whether auto approval of listed versions is disabled on an add-on or not.
+When it's ``true``, new listed versions for this add-on will make it appear in the regular reviewer queues instead of being auto-approved.
-    :>json boolean auto_approval_disabled_until_next_approval: Boolean indicating whether auto approval are disabled on an add-on until the next version is approved or not.
-Has the same effect as ``auto_approval_disabled`` but is automatically reset to ``false`` when the latest version of the add-on is manually approved by a human reviewer.
+    :>json boolean auto_approval_disabled_until_next_approval: Boolean indicating whether auto approval of listed versions is disabled on an add-on until the next listed version is approved or not.
+Has the same effect as ``auto_approval_disabled`` but is automatically reset to ``false`` when the latest listed version of the add-on is manually approved by a human reviewer.
-    :>json string|null auto_approval_delayed_until: Date until the add-on auto-approval is delayed.
+    :>json string|null auto_approval_delayed_until: Date until the add-on auto-approval is delayed for listed versions.
+    :>json boolean auto_approval_disabled_unlisted: Boolean indicating whether auto approval of unlisted versions is disabled on an add-on or not.
+When it's ``true``, new unlisted versions for this add-on will make it appear in the regular reviewer queues instead of being auto-approved.
+    :>json boolean auto_approval_disabled_until_next_approval_unlisted: Boolean indicating whether auto approval of unlisted versions is disabled on an add-on until the next unlisted version is approved or not.
+Has the same effect as ``auto_approval_disabled_unlisted`` but is automatically reset to ``false`` when the latest unlisted version of the add-on is manually approved by a human reviewer.
+    :>json string|null auto_approval_delayed_until_unlisted: Date until the add-on auto-approval is delayed for unlisted versions.
     :>json boolean needs_admin_code_review: Boolean indicating whether the add-on needs its code to be reviewed by an admin or not.
     :>json boolean needs_admin_content_review: Boolean indicating whether the add-on needs its content to be reviewed by an admin or not.
     :>json boolean needs_admin_theme_review: Boolean indicating whether the theme needs to be reviewed by an admin or not.